 As your parents get older, you may find that you have to start helping them out financially.
-While you may be concerned about paying off debt or saving up to buy a house, your elderly parents will have different financial issues than you.
+While you may be concerned about debt management or saving up to buy a house, your elderly parents will have different financial issues than you.
 It’s also important that you make sure they are aware that there are scams out there that target senior citizens.
 Senior citizens are most likely to have a “nest egg” and have excellent credit, which makes them very attractive to scammers.
 Because tomorrow is Senior Citizens Day, here are some tips on helping elderly parents avoid scams:

 Types of scams that target seniors: